microsoft/trident/dev-docs/allowed-operations.md

 `servicingType` describes the type of servicing that Trident is currently executing, to achieve the desired state.
 This object has the following values:

-   - `CleanInstall`: Clean install of the runtime OS image when the host is booted from the provisioning OS.
    - `HotPatch`: Update that can be applied without pausing the workload.
    - `NormalUpdate`: Update that requires pausing the workload.
    - `UpdateAndReboot`: Update that requires rebooting the host.
    - `AbUpdate`:  Update that requires switching to a different root partition and rebooting.
+   - `CleanInstall`: Clean install of the runtime OS image when the host is booted from the provisioning OS.
+   - `NoActiveServicing`: No servicing is currently in progress.
    - `Incompatible`: Update that cannot be applied given the current state of the system.
 This status will never be reflected in the host status: Trident will inform the user that the servicing type requested is incompatible, and will set